Jiganesh/ProgrammingConcepts/SystemDesignConcepts/DynamoDB.md

-* this is at PARTITION replica level and not at data node level
+*All this happens at PARTITION replica level and not at data node level.